 What are cluster headaches?

 Cluster headaches are a rare but very painful type of headache in which headaches occur in a group, or cluster.
 Treatments can shorten an attack and make it less severe.

-People who get them find they have frequent headaches for weeks or months, then none for a long time.
+People who get them find they have frequent headaches over weeks or months, then none for a long time.
 In a few people, the headaches come on continuously.
-They happen more in the night than during the day, and often at the same time each night.
+They often happen at the same time each day and can also happen at night.
 They are very painful.

+The pain of cluster headaches can be very severe — much worse than a migraine.
 The headaches occur on one side of the face, often around or behind the eye.
-They can last anywhere between 15 minutes and three hours.
-Many people also have, on the same side of the face:
+They can last from between 15 minutes and 3 hours.
+They can happen as often as 8 times in one day, or once every couple of days.
+Many people also experience other symptoms on the same side of the face such as: